Chartmore/templates-lambda/README.md

 1. Install AWS [SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html)
 2. Ensure docker is running locally
+3. From the root of this repository, run `sam build`
-3. Once complete, run the integration tests from rider
+4. Once complete, run the integration tests from rider

 ## Still to do:
 1. Correctly call lambda from integration tests so that errors within the function bubble up to the test
-2. Configure all this to run in CI pipepline
+2. Configure all this to run in CI pipeline
+3. We got so close and had it mostly working and actually calling the function but now it seems when i start-lambda it cannot invoke the function any more?